work-md/work-md/README.md

 ## Code of Conduct

-Everyone interacting in the WorkMd project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/henriquefernandez/work_md/blob/master/CODE_OF_CONDUCT.md).
+Everyone interacting in the Work::Md project's codebases, issue trackers, chat rooms and mailing lists is expected to follow the [code of conduct](https://github.com/henriquefernandez/work_md/blob/master/CODE_OF_CONDUCT.md).